jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_connections.md

 ---
-title: Connections and Connection Views in Spotlight Mobile
+title: Connections
-summary: "Use Connection Views to organize your connections for a Heat Map or Alarm List.
-Show the monitored databases, instances and servers in your enterprise."
+summary: "Select a connection or connection view to monitor.
+Create a new connection view."
 sidebar: p_mobile_sidebar
 permalink: mobile_connections.html
 folder: SpotlightMobile
 ---

-## Open the display of connections and connection views
+## Open the Connections display

+Tap on the icon.

 Android | iPhone
 --------|-------
 {% include inline_imageMobile.html file="tap_android-connection-nav-icon.png" alt="Connections Android" %} | {% include inline_imageMobile.html file="tap_iOS-connection-nav-icon.png" alt="Connections iPhone" %}

 {% include imageMobile.html file="screen_iOS-nav-with-filters.PNG" alt="Alarm list screen" %}

-## Navigate Spotlight Mobile from the Alarm list

-### Open a view of the Heat Map
+## Open a Heat Map

-Tap on the Heat Map.
+Tap on a connection vew to show those connections on a [Heat Map][mobile_heatmap].

-### Open a view of the Alarm list
+## Open an Alarm List for a connection view

-Tap on the alarm list.
+Tap on a connection vew to show those connections on a Heat Map.
+From the Heat Map, tap to see the [Alarm List][mobile_alarmlist].

-### Open the Spotlight Overview page
+## Open the Spotlight Overview page

 Tap on a connection.

+## Open an Alarm List for a connection

+Tap on a connection to show the Spotlight Overview page for that connection.
+From the Spotlight Overview page, tap to see the [Alarm List][mobile_alarmlist].

-## Create a customized view of the Heat Map or Alarm List
+## Create a customized view of a Heat Map or Alarm List

 Tap Add... or {% include inline_imageMobile.html file="tap_edit-button.png" alt="Add button" %}

+## Add / Remove / Manage connections

+{% include note.html content="Use a Spotlight Client to add and remove connections and edit connection properties.
+Spotlight Mobile does not have the facility to manage (add, remove, edit properties) Spotlight connections." %}

 {% include links.html %}